Being a parent is terrifying.

 Seeing them hurt and cry and laugh and win and loose and hurt at levels I can’t even imagine.

-They are pioneers.
+Third culture kids are pioneers.
 They are creative.
 They are wanderers.
 They are beautiful.

 They find places to land, knowing they won’t stay there very long.